EdineiMZ/SimpleFTPServer/README.md

    limits and log level.
 2. Ensure the dependencies are installed (`pyftpdlib`).
 3. Run the server with `python FTP_server.py`.
+   If `config.ini` is missing, a console wizard will ask for the initial settings and create the file for you.

 ## Features
 - [x] FTP Server